bgamari/ghc-wiki-import/records/syntax-directed-name-resolution.md

 ```

 This is the same as TH macros for existing lens libraries.
+And, of course, the old record update syntax is still down there, since the lens is built on top of it.
+We can just stop using it so much.
+Since it's backward compatible, we can gradually convert existing programs, there is no need for a giant patch of doom that has to simultaneously update an important record to the new records and to update all its call sites.